One Sunday morning not too long ago, my husband and I were debating the merits of refinancing our house. Would it be worthwhile in the long run?

-What to say: “Although Jane’s daddy doesn’t have a job right now, he is looking for a new one.
+What to say: “Although Lucy’s daddy doesn’t have a job right now, he is looking for a new one.
 In the meantime, he can spend more time at home than he could before.
-Are you worried about Jane or Jane’s daddy?”
+Are you worried about Lucy or Lucy’s daddy?”

 Why don’t we get to go on a big vacation this year?

-Explain that vacations are a special treat, and this year your family is going to try something new, like taking time off to explore your local area in a new way.
+Explain that vacations are a special treat and that this year your family is going to try something new, like taking time off to explore your local area in a new way.